Mycrosys/portfolio-project-3-memory/README.md

 ## ([^](#tableofcontents)) <a name="datamodel">Data Model</a>

 The MemoryCard Class was used to store all necessary information for running the game.
 It contains both the card Deck the player is working on to reveal the cards, the solution card deck, difficulty and scores.
-The Class contains methods to display the Card Deck in a neatly formatted table in the terminal, display cards in nice ascii art and checks if a card is already part of a revealed pair.
+The Class contains methods to get Player Inputs when choosing Cards, display the Card Deck in a neatly formatted table in the terminal, display cards in nice ASCII art and checks if a card is already part of a revealed pair.

 <br>